saltzmanjoelh/mocking/README.md

 Simple property wrappers to help with mocks

 ## TLDR
 Take a look at [MockFileManager](Sources/Mocking/MockTypes/MockFileManager.swift) for different examples.
+We create a protocol (`FileManageable`) that our subject which we want to mock (`FileManager`) can automatically conform to.
+We also create a mock version of that subject (`MockFileManager`) which conforms to the same protocol.
+We will now use the new protocol (`FileManageable`) for types instead of the original subject's type (`FileManager`).

+The mock object will get properties marked with `@Mock` or `@ThrowingMock`.
+These will simply be wrappers to the original subject (`FileManager`).
+You can override these with custom closures to return a desired result and check their usage.

 ## Usage